Why sleeping next to your dog is the best health decision you can make

 Depending on your dog, your pup might sleep in a ball curled against your side.
 Other dogs may put their back against you and rest facing away to be more alert to any potential dangers.
 Even the smallest dog thinks he’s a powerful watchdog responsible for keeping you safe.

-Confident dogs sleep on their backs with their legs in the air, exposing their bellies.
-Dogs who sleep outside would never put themselves in such a vulnerable position.
+Confident dogs sleep on their backs, legs in the air, exposing their bellies.
+Dogs that sleep outside would never put themselves in such a vulnerable position.

 Ever wonder why your dog wants to sleep on your side of the bed?
 That one’s easy.
 Your spot smells like you.